mkstp/tukey/index.md

 ## The Tukey Keyboard Layer 1 - LETTERS

 Named after the famous statistician John Tukey (pronounced too-key).
-This layout is designed for a 40%, multi-layered, QMK compatible ortholinear keyboard like the [Horizon](https://github.com/skarrmann/horizon/).
+This layout can be implemented on any minimum 40% (42+keys), QMK compatible custom keyboard.

 ![image](letters.png)